 The accounting treatment may differ from the underlying cash transactions arising from investment decisions made by the Council.
-To ensure the Council is protected from any adverse revenue impact, which may arise from these differences, we will review the accounting implications of new transactions before they are undertaken.
+To ensure the Council is protected

 Note 4 - Creditworthiness approach

 This Council applies the creditworthiness service provided by Link Asset Services.
 This service employs a sophisticated modelling approach utilising credit ratings from the three main credit rating agencies - Fitch, Moody's and Standard and Poor's.
 The credit ratings of counterparties are supplemented with the following overlays: